 Prerequisite for VLC streaming

 - For the VLC stream to android, you would require an Android phone with hotspot access and VLC installed on it as well.

 How to enable video streaming using VLC?

 Step1.
 Open VLC and click on Stream.

-Step2.
-Add the video that you wanted to play and click on the stream
+After adding the video click on the stream

 - There is nothing much in here on the next screen, Click next.

-Step3.
 On the Destination setup, select UDP and click on Add.

-On the Add menu, you would have to enter the IP address of the destination VM, Ubuntu VM in our case. let’s go ahead and get the IP address of the Ubuntu VM
+On the Add menu, you would have to enter the IP address of the destination machine, Ubuntu VM in our case. let’s go ahead and get the IP address of the Ubuntu VM